murakaru/-CISSP-Challenge---2024-Study-Notes-Repository/Domain 03.md

 Terms related to defense in depth:  Layering, levels, classifications, zones , realms , compartments , Silos , segmentations, lattice structure, and protection rings
 Multiple contols in series - One after the other.
 Objective: No one control can protect against all threats

+## Chapter 7: PKI and Cryptographic Applications

+asymmetric cryptosystems use pairs of public and private keys to facilitate secure communication without the overhead of complex key distribution systems.

+*Common Asymetric cyptosystems today8

+-- Rivest–Shamir–Adleman (RSA),
+-- Diffie–Hellman,
+-- ElGamal,
+-- elliptic curve cryptography (ECC).

+*public key cryptosystems*

+each user is assigned a pair of keys: a public key and a private key.
+The user make their public keys freely available to anyone with whom they want to communicate. - No weakness is introduced by this.
+The private key, is reserved for user - who owns the keys. private key should not be shared outside of key escrow and recovery arrangements.

+The sender encrypts the plaintext message (P) with the recipient's public key to create the ciphertext message (C).
+When the recipient opens the ciphertext message, they decrypt it using their private key to view the original plaintext message.
+Once the sender encrypts the message with the recipient's public key, no user (including the sender) can decrypt that message without knowing the recipient's private key (the second half of the public-private key pair used to generate the message).

+Keys used within public key systems must be longer than those used in private key systems to produce cryptosystems of equivalent strengths.

+Public key cyptography has high computational requirements

+**RSA**

+3 creators: Ronald Rivest, Adi Shamir, and Leonard Adleman

+*RSA Algorithm*
+- Choose two large prime numbers (approximately 200 digits each), labeled p and q.
+- Compute the product of those two numbers: n = p * q.
+- Select a number, e, that satisfies the following two requirements:
+----- e is less than n.
+----- e and (p – 1)(q – 1) are relatively prime—that is, the two numbers have no common factors other than 1.
+- Find a number, d, such that ed = 1 mod ((p – 1)(q – 1)).
+- Distribute e and n as the public key to all cryptosystem users.
+Keep d secret as the private key.

+**key length**

+- Symmettric: 128bits
+- RSA: 3.072 bits
+- Elliptic Curve: 256 bits

+**Elgamal**

+Extended the Diffie-Hellman key exchange algorithm Publised in 1985
+Advantage: AT thge time of release, it was available to the public unlike RSA.
+Disadvantage: The algorithm doubles the size of any message that it encrypts hence a major hardship when encrypting large amounts of data that must be sent over a network.

+**Elliptic Curve**
+ Published in 1985
+ Publishers: Neal Koblitz from the University of Washington and Victor Miller from IBM.

+ **Diffie - Hellman key exchange**
+Allows two individuals to generate a shared secret key over an insecure communications channel.
+Hence, they may use public key cryptography to generate a shared secret key that they then use to communicate with a symmetric encryption algorithm
+This approach is known as hybrid cryptography
+Uses Prime numbers, like RSA
+Its a key exchange protocol and not an encyption protocol. it is commonly used to create a shared secret key for use in Transport Layer Security (TLS), where it is referred to as either DHE or EDH

+**Quantum Cryptography**

+we can use principles of quantum mechanics to replace the binary 1 and 0 bits of digital computing with multidimensional quantum bits known as qubits. quantum supremacy: the potential that quantum computers may be able to solve problems that are not possible to solve on contemporary computers. it could render popular algorithms such as RSA and Diffie–Hellman insecure.

+**Hash Functions**

+*Purpose*: they take a potentially long message and generate a unique output value derived from the content of the message (Message digest).
+Message digests can be generated by the sender of a message and transmitted to the recipient along with the full message for two reasons.

+- Integrity check.
+The recipient can use the same hash function to recompute the message digest from the full message.
+They can then compare the computed message digest to the transmitted one to ensure that the message sent by the originator is the same one received by the recipient.

+- The message digest can be used to implement a digital signature algorithm.

+Size of message digest: 128 bits or longer.
+The longer the message digest, the more reliable its verification of integrity.

+*Requirements for a hash function*
+- The input can be of any length.
+- The output has a fixed length.
+- The hash function is relatively easy to compute for any input.
+- The hash function is one-way (meaning that it is extremely hard to determine the input when provided with the output).
+- The hash function is collision resistant (meaning that it is extremely hard to find two messages that produce the same hash value).

+**SHA**

+Secure Hash Algorithm
+Successors: SHA-1, SHA-2, and SHA-3
+They are promoted by NIST
+They are specified in SHS (Secure Hash Standard) and FIPS (Federal Information Processing Standard)

+*SHA-1*
+Input = Any length
+Output = 180 bit message digest
+Processing of message = In 512 bit blocks, if message is not a multiple of 512, it pads the message.
+Currently not supported since 2017.

+*SHA-2*
+This has 4 variants

+- SHA-256:Output = 256 bit message digest using a 512-bit block size.
+- SHA-224: uses a truncated version of the SHA-256 hash that drops 32 bits to produce a 224-bit message digest using a 512-bit block size.
+- SHA-512: produces a 512-bit message digest using a 1,024-bit block size.
+- SHA-384 uses a truncated version of the SHA-512 hash that drops 128 bits to produce a 384-bit digest using a 1,024-bit block size.

+*SHA-3*
+Keccak algorithm
+Announcesd in 2015
+it is slower than SHA-2, so SHA-3 is not commonly used outside of some specialized cases where the algorithm is efficiently implemented in hardware.

+*MD5*
+Creator: Ronald Rivest in 1991
+It also processes 512-bit blocks of the message, but it uses four distinct rounds of computation to produce a digest of the same length as the MD2 and MD4 algorithms (128 bits).
+Advantage: It is fast
+Disadvantage: MD5 protocol is subject to collisions

+*RipeMD*
+an alternative to the SHA family that is used in some applications, such as Bitcoin cryptocurrency implementations

+- RIPEMD produced a 128-bit digest and contained some structural flaws that rendered it insecure.
+- RIPEMD-128 replaced RIPEMD, also producing a 128-bit digest, but it is also no longer considered secure.
+- RIPEMD-160 is the replacement for RIPEMD-128 that remains secure today and is the most commonly used of the RIPEMD variants.
+It produces a 160-bit hash value.

+Comparison of Hash Algorithm Value Lengths

+Digital Signatures

+### Cryptographic systems and solutions

+### cryptanalytic attacks